kanaka/mal/process/guide.md

   short-hand syntaxes are known as reader macros because they allow us to manipulate mal code during the reader phase.
 Macros that run during the eval phase are just called "macros" and are described in the next section.
-Expand the conditional with reader `read_form` function to add the following four cases:
+Expand the conditional in reader function `read_form` to add the following four cases:
   * token is "'" (single quote): return a new list that contains the symbol "quote" and the result of reading the next form (`read_form`).